aaronmcdaid/CONSTEXPR_LAMBDA/README.md

 ```
     constexpr auto * p1 = null_address_of(3); // error as the entire expression isn't a constant expression
 ```
-We can resolve this with:
+We can resolve this with the "`?:`" trick:
 ```
     constexpr auto * p1 = true ? nullptr : null_address_of(3); // this works
 ```